 Do you remember day seven with that new car?
-Or the third day with that new iPhone?
+Or the third day with that newest model iPhone?

 How about now, three years later?
 While you still love that IKEA sectional you bought three years ago--it's comfortable, familiar, and soothing--your brain and emotions are no longer on fire.

 This Is Your Brain On "New"

 Bianca C. Wittman, in a paper titled Striatal Activity Underlies Novelty-Based Choice in Humans, asserts that novelty, or newness, is a kind of reward that our brains seek (Neuron 58.6 - 2008).

 Just like chocolate for our taste buds or awesome music for our ears, new things are a bonus that reward our brains by flooding it with dopamine.